halide/atom/README.md

 * A C++ build toolchain: Xcode on the Mac, Visual Studio on Windows, make and g++ on Linux, etc.
 * A [binary distribution of Halide][halide-release] or a compatible version [built from source][halide-git].
 * A working version of Python (used by node-gyp to install native node modules via Atom's package manager).
 I used 32-bit Python 2.7.10 from [python.org][python].

-Special Note for those on Mac OS X using Xcode 7.
-As of this writing, the most recently posted Halide binary distribution (Sept 11) has a [crashing bug][bug] that was [fixed][bugfix] on the 25th.
-Until there's a new release including that fix, you'll have to build from source.

 * Clone this git repo.

     On Mac and Linux, you can put it anywhere and run setup.sh to symlink it in as a local Atom package and run apm install to fetch and build the native modules.